serverlessworkflow/specification/specification/README.md

 For the sake of the example we left the "actions" array of the "errorHandlingBranchState" empty.
 In a real scenario it would include actions needed to be executed.

 Action timeouts follow the same rules as stated above.
-They can be handled either by the branch states themselves, otherwise are to be propagated to the Parallel state.
+They can be handled either by the branch states themselves.
+If not, they are to be propagated to the Parallel state.
-For more information see the [workflow error handling and retrying section](#workflow-retrying).
+For more information, see the [workflow error handling and retrying section](#workflow-retrying).

 #### SubFlow State